-IMPORTANT - If this diagram is not respected, Quorning Boats ApS and dealers cannot be held responsible for boat, crew or gear.
-Beware of the fact that the boat can capsize in strong winds if not handled correctly.
+IMPORTANT - If this diagram is not respected Quorning Boats ApS and dealers can not be held responsible for boat, crew or gear.
+Beware that the boat can capsize if not handled correctly.

 SAILING AND TRIMMING:

 IMPORTANT - It is of great importance to keep you sheets and halyard tidy when sailing because all lines come to the cockpit.
 This is an important safety factor and improves the joy of sailing.